SCIInstitute/ShapeWorks/docs/index.md

 ## ShapeWorks in Action!

 The underlying scientific premise of ShapeWorks, particle-based shape modeling, is a groupwise approach to placing landmarks (i.e., correspondences) that consider variability in the entire cohort of images.

+ShapeWorks uses a set of interacting particle systems, one for each shape, to produce optimal sets of surface correspondences in an ensemble.
+Particles interact with one another via mutually repelling forces to cover and, therefore, describe surface geometry optimally.
+Particles are positioned on surfaces automatically by optimizing the model's information content via an entropy optimization scheme.

+In particular, ShapeWorks explicitly models the inherent trade-off between the model's statistical simplicity (i.e., compactness) in the shape space and the accuracy of the shape representations (i.e., good surface samplings) in the configuration space.

+ShapeWorks has been effective in various applications, including psychology, biological phenotyping, cardiology, and orthopedics.
+[See relevant papers](users/papers.md) and [ShapeWorks Success Stories](getting-started/sw-stories.md).

+Now enjoy some tour videos for different recent software releases.

 *ShapeWorks 6.1 tour - multi-domain support, mesh grooming, improved models for complex anatomies, and more ...*
 <p><video src="https://sci.utah.edu/~shapeworks/doc-resources/mp4s/ShapeWorks6.1.mp4" autoplay muted loop controls style="width:100%"></p>